fsprojects/Avalonia.FuncUI/docs/components/hooks.md

 ### useState

-This is the most basic hook which allows you to create an instance of a value which can be both read and updated in your component's code, the state is kept between renders and any updates to it will cause it to re-render by default
+This is the most basic hook which allows you to create an instance of a value which can be both read and updated in your component's code, the state is kept between renders and any updates to it will cause it to re-render by default.

 ```fsharp
 Component(fun ctx ->